aws/eks-anywhere/designs/full-cluster-lifecycle-api.md

 Currently, it is only possible to update a few fields through the EKSA controller (like worker node replicas).
 This includes self-managed clusters.

 As part of this design, that support for self-managed clusters will be removed.
+Users can still continue to modify these fields through the CLI upgrade command.
 This simplifies the controller and avoids confusion about the difference in upgrade capabilities between self-managed clusters and managed clusters.
-The upgrade capabilities through the CLI will remain intact.

 We will revisit this once we decide to offer full cluster lifecycle support for self-managed clusters.